- Presentation and defense of special needs trusts in social security supplemental income (SSI) or Medicaid applications

 For disabled individuals who have been employed and obtained the necessary “quarters”, they will be eligible for Social Security Disability should they at some point be unable to continue working.
 Social Security Disability payments are based upon their income while they were employed and are not based upon need.
 Social Security Disability also includes Medicare eligibility, usually twenty-five (25) months after Social Security Disability eligibility is established.
 Supplemental Security Income (SSI) is a Federal income supplement program funded by general tax revenues and is designed to help aged, blind, and disabled people, who have little or no income; and provides cash to meet basic needs for food, clothing, and shelter.

-At Los Scales Law, we are knowledgeable, experienced, and we make sure that distributions from the trust will not cause your loved one to lose their SSI or Medicaid.
+At our law firm, we are knowledgeable, experienced, and we make sure that distributions from the trust will not cause your loved one to lose their SSI or Medicaid.
 We can also help parents prepare a detailed “letter of intent” regarding their wishes for their child, which acts as a guide for any future caregiver to help ensure a smooth transition when the parents are no longer there to care for the child themselves.

 Special Needs Trust